 #15.
 Resident Evil 2

 Resident Evil is an apocalyptic survival game which focused on world been turned to zombies by a biological weapon which leads to conflicts and views different characters surviving and exploring different storylines.
-Resident Evil in its early days sold millions of copy even before it was later revised to suit other gameplay modes for the gamer to enjoy.
+This version of game in its early days sold millions of copy even before it was later revised to suit other gameplay modes for the gamer to enjoy.
 Though in its early days, the voice acting, controls, puzzles, etc received criticism that didn’t stop it from making waves and make the game world yearning for more.
 Resident Evil takes a firm stand amongst the best N64 games.

 If you don’t know about the Bomberman series, that means you’re not a 90’s kid.
 During it’s time, Bomberman was one of the glorified games and speaking of Bomberman 64 which hit the game world in 2001 in 3D(the first of its kind in 3D) was a game that can’t be sidelined.
 The classic action/adventure Bomberman game developed by Hudson Soft and published by Nintendo is created for both single and multiplayer mode where the player controls Bomberman to save his world from the space pirate (Artemis) and his partners after they came with their fortress in the planet of the Bomberman.
 It’s all we’d all do if we were in his shoes.
 Bomberman made friends and enemies during his quest but that’s the fun of the game, you won’t see anything coming.